IMPORTANT BDAG MESSAGE

-Please note that due to COVID 19, all training classes at BDAG were cancelled from 17 March 2020 until Term 1 2021.
-This has resulted in a back-log of new members waiting to join our introduction classes.
+Please note that we have a back-log of new members waiting to join our introduction classes.

 Thank you for your understanding whilst we catch up on the waitlist.